mtconnect/cppagent/README.md

     * `ReconnectInterval` - The amount of time between adapter reconnection attempts.
        This is useful for implementation of high performance adapters where availability needs to be tracked in near-real-time.
 Time is specified in milliseconds (ms).
-       Defaults to the top level ReconnetInterval.
+       Defaults to the top level ReconnectInterval.

         *Default*: 10000

     * `IgnoreTimestamps` - Overwrite timestamps with the agent time.
 This will correct clock drift but will not give as accurate relative time since it will not take into consideration network latencies.
-This can be overriden on a per adapter basis.
+This can be overridden on a per adapter basis.

         *Default*: Top Level Setting